Best Way to Cut Tile – Which Tool to Use? – Reviews & Buyer’s Guide

 1. A Wet Saw – Our Preferred Way

-As we noted above, we prefer wet saws for tile work.
+As we noted above, we think this is the best way to cut tile.
 They perform as well as any dry saw alternative.
 Because you use it like a table saw, you have a lot more control over the tile you are cutting.
 Control of the material is a critical issue.
 One of the most common tile sizes is 4 x 4 inches.
 We think it is easier to control tiles this small in a table saw environment.
 Trying to cut these with a jigsaw, miter saw, or Dremel-style rotary tool is harder and exposes fingers to sharp, cutty edges.

 An important consideration for wet saws is the size of the blade they use.
 Make sure they use standard sizes, so you are not locked to a manufacturer in the future for new blades.
 When you are a captive customer, prices somehow magically seem to be higher.